PinkDexo/em-documentation/pages/01.installation/04.install-em-as-composer-managed-drupal-project/docs.md

   --account-mail="your@mail.com" \
 ```

-Change the db_user, db_pass and db_name with your database info.
+Change db_user, db_pass and db_name with your database info.
 The --account-name is your Drupal username and the --account-pass your Drupal password.
-This Drush command will install Drupal and import the configuration.

 4. If you'd like to start with a demo content, enable the **EM Demo** module: